How do I send batch payments?

 Enabling Batch Payments

 Before you can use batch payments, you'll need to activate the feature on your account.
-To do this, get in touch with your Client Manager, and they will take care of everything for you.
+To do this, get in touch with your Relationship Manager, and they will take care of everything for you.

 Accessing Batch Payments